 - 3.1.
 Where the notification thresholds are met, is notification compulsory? - 3.1.1.
+The notification appears to be compulsory if: - (a) the intended transaction belongs to the types of transactions subject to merger control (see 2.1); and - (b) notification thresholds (see 2.6) are triggered.

+&lt;sup>31 https://tinyurl.com/yy7zgq75 (see page 520).

+&lt;sup>32 For example, an offshore transaction where (1) both buyer and seller are non-Vietnamese company, (2) either party has assets in Vietnam, but (3) the target has no assets or revenue in Vietnam.

-The notification appears to be compulsory if: - (a) the intended transaction belongs to the types of transactions subject to merger control (see 2.1); and - (b) notification thresholds (see 2.6) are triggered. - 3.1.2.
-That said, if the parties consider that the proposed transaction apparently has no anti-competitive impact in Vietnam's market, the parties may rely on the scope of application of the Competition Law 2018 to argue that no merger filing is required for such transactions. - 3.2.
-Is there a deadline for notification? - 3.2.1.
-At the latest, the merger notification must be submitted before closing the transaction.34 - 3.3.
-Please describe any exceptions where, even though the jurisdictional thresholds are met, clearance is not required. - 3.3.1.
-Decree 35/2020 does not contain any exemption to the filing thresholds (see 2.10.1). - 3.4.
+3.1.2.
+That said, if the parties consider that the proposed transaction apparently has no anti-competitive impact in Vietnam's market, the parties may rely on the scope of application of the Competition Law 2018 to argue that no merger filing is required for such transactions.

+3.2.
+Is there a deadline for notification?

+3.2.1.
+At the latest, the merger notification must be submitted before closing the transaction.

+3.3.
+Please describe any exceptions where, even though the jurisdictional thresholds are met, clearance is not required.

+3.3.1.
+Decree 35/2020 does not contain any exemption to the filing thresholds (see 2.10.1).

+3.4.
 Where a merger technically requires notification and clearance, what are the risks of not filing?
-Are there any formal sanctions? - 3.4.1.
-Failure to make a required merger filing may result in an administrative penalty of up to 5% of total revenue of each violating enterprise in the relevant market in the year preceding the violation.35 - 3.4.2.
+Are there any formal sanctions?

+3.4.1.
+Failure to make a required merger filing may result in an administrative penalty of up to 5% of total revenue of each violating enterprise in the relevant market in the year preceding the violation.

+3.4.2.
 As discussed in 3.7.4, there is a waiting period during which the authority will review the filing.
-After such period, approval is granted or the transaction is automatically permitted.
-In the event parties complete the transaction before such waiting period expires, parties may be subject to penalty of up to 1% of total revenue of each violating enterprise in the relevant market in the year preceding the violation.36
+After such period, approval is granted, or the transaction is automatically permitted.
+In the event parties complete the transaction before such waiting period expires, parties may be subject to penalty of up to 1% of total revenue of each violating enterprise in the relevant market in the year preceding the violation.

+3.4.3.
+If the parties complete the transaction which is later determined by the authority to be prohibited, besides monetary penalties of up to 5% of total revenue, parties are required to split the consolidated/merged company, to sell the acquired assets, or will be put under control of the authority with respect to sale price and contractual terms and conditions, the enterprise registration certificate of the consolidated company and joint venture will be withdrawn.

-35 Article 14 of Decree 75 of the Government dated 26 September 2019 providing administrative sanctions regarding violation of the competition law (Decree 75/2019).
+&lt;sup>34 Article 14 of Decree 75 of the Government dated 26 September 2019 providing administrative sanctions regarding violation of the competition law (Decree 75/2019).